EdgyTim - Video: Beat EDGY Weekly Picks

 Also, only ONE ENTRY PER EMAIL ADDRESS/POSTER will be allowed.
 Winners are announced the Wednesday after each week's games are played.

-Week 3 Winner?
-Congrats to Huntermaz (80) who went 9-1 and beat player Go Cubs (30) who also went 9-1 in Week 2.
-Huntermaz won on the tie breaker and the winning total was 86 points.
+Week 4 Winner?
+Congrats to Davesuperfan (67) who went 9-1 and beat player Quags57 (62) who also went 9-1 in Week 3.
+Davesuperfan won on the tie breaker and the winning total was 69 points.